Commentary (magazine): 20th century

-In 1944, with the Records editor retiring, the AJC consulted with New York City intellectuals including Daniel Bell and Lionel Trilling, who recommended that AJC hire Elliot Cohen, who had been the editor of a Jewish cultural magazine and was then a fundraiser, to start a new journal.
+In 1944, with the Records editor retiring, the AJC consulted with New York City intellectuals including Daniel Bell and Lionel Trilling; they recommended that the AJC hire Elliot E. Cohen, who had been the editor of a Jewish cultural magazine and was then a fundraiser, to start a new journal.
 Cohen designed Commentary to reconnect assimilated Jews and Jewish intellectuals with the broader, more traditional, and very liberal Jewish community.

-At the same time, the magazine was designed to bring ideas of the young Jewish New York intellectuals to a wider audience.
+At the same time, the magazine was designed to bring young Jewish New York intellectuals' ideas to a wider audience.
 It demonstrated that Jewish intellectuals, and by extension all American Jews, had turned away from their past political radicalism to embrace mainstream U.S. culture and values.
 Cohen stated his grand design in the first issue:

 With Europe devastated, there falls upon us here in the United States a far greater share of the responsibility for carrying forward, in a creative way, our common Jewish cultural and spiritual heritage...to harmonize heritage and country into a true sense of at-home-ness.

 Although many or even most of the editors and writers had been socialists, Trotskyites, or Stalinists in the past, that was no longer tolerated.
-Commentary articles were anti-Communist and also anti-McCarthyite; it identified and attacked any perceived weakness among liberals on Cold War issues, backing President Harry Truman's policies such as the Truman Doctrine, the Marshall Plan, and NATO.
+Commentary articles were anti-Communist and anti-McCarthyite; they identified and attacked any perceived weakness among liberals on Cold War issues, backing President Harry Truman's policies such as the Truman Doctrine, the Marshall Plan, and NATO.
 The "soft-on-Communism" position of the Congress of Industrial Organizations (CIO) and Henry A. Wallace came under steady attack.
 Liberals who hated Joseph McCarthy were annoyed when Irving Kristol wrote at the height of the controversy that "there is one thing that the American people know about Senator McCarthy: he, like them, is unequivocally anti-Communist.
 About the spokesmen for American liberalism, they feel they know no such thing."